 It may be affected, especially in the short-term.
 Generally those options with higher allocations to shares will be more volatile than those with lower allocations.
 It is important to keep in mind that superannuation is a long-term investment and over the long-term, there tend to be many more market ups than downs.

 Should I switch investment options?

 We can’t answer that as it’s an individual decision.
+However, we would caution against having a knee-jerk reaction to short-term movements.
 TelstraSuper has a suite of investment options to cover a wide range of different investment needs and preferences.
 If you’re considering making a change to you current option, you should speak to a financial adviser.